 The California Supreme Court affirmed the trial court award of damages in plaintiff's favor.
 The appellant parent company of an LA radio station held an on-air contest as to who could find one of the station's djs, in which 2 teenage listeners drove so quickly through traffic they caused...Read more »

 Party 1 was the purchaser at a sheriff's sale caused by a junior judgment creditor.
 Party 3 was a senior judgment creditor.
 Party 2 was the successor trustee to the original trustee who was the judgment debtor the junior judgment creditor forced a sheriff's sale regarding.
-Party 2's appeal was...
+Party...
 Read more »

 There are too many variables missing in this question to give a definitive answer.
 In the abstract it would appear that yes, 2 is still subject to the judgment, but this question is more complicated than that.
 There are a bunch of unanswered questions here: on what basis was 3's appeal...Read more »